tfij/graph-database-course/Graph traversing/task3 - find friends of friends/task.md

-# Task 2 - find friends of friends
+# Find friends of friends

 Write a code that return's all friends names (`firstName` property) of friends of the person by given the first name.